dadaatom/BetterConsole/README.md

 }
 ```
 ## Tables
-Tables are handy for organizing and displaying information.
-They are able to support multiline strings of varying lengths.
+Tables are handy for organizing and displaying information, they are made of a 2d array of table cells.
+Cells will accept plain strings or console components.
+Additionally, table cells are able to resize in order to accomodate varying widths and heights.

 Example: two friends want to track how many pets they each saw throughout the day, let's help them display this important information in a table.
 First we will create a 3x3 table and label the columns appropriately.